saucermanlab/Netflux2/README.txt

 Represent OR gates as separate reactions on separate lines, e.g. 'A => C','B => C' Inhibition '!' is used only for reactants.

-Bugs:
+To do:
-clear uploads directory at start clear flask session data?
+Cleanup- clear ploads directory at start, clear flask session data Error handling

+Planned features:
+Update XGMML if given a previous one
+Cytoscape integration?
-Model exporting through webapp
+Model library
-Error message for parsing reactions
+Include more advanced codes for sensitivity analysis,  validation, parameter estimation?

 Flask programming tips:
 - Copilot very helpful